 Considered among the United Kingdom’s most attractive quaint cities, Bath is famous for its archeological wonders.
 But there is so much more to Bath than its prominent buildings.
-There are a lot of things to do and places to explore while in the city.
+Bath offers tourists family-friendly hotels and hotels with parking as well.
+There are also a lot of things to do and places to explore while in the city.
 Including city walks with spectacular views, joining cultural activities, and visiting museums that tell so much of the heart of the city.
 Exploring the city is like walking down memory lane.
 If you’re looking for the right place to soul search or eat to your heart’s content, whatever the reason may be, Bath is always the right choice.
 Don’t worry about looking for a place to dine, because in every nook and corner of Bath there is something for you to try.
 In case you need suggestions, here is a list of best Sunday roasts in Bath, the UK.

 1. The Chequers